alekhya-510/MERN-Stack-Devsecops-Project/readme.md

 In CI/CD pipeline we will analysis the code , for that jenkins should be integrated with sonarqube and token ,webhooks , projects to be created .

-In jenkins we need to configure the sonar-token as secret text and few variables to configured as scerets instead of hardcoding them.
+In jenkins we need to configure the sonar-token as secret text and few variables such as aws account-id,project names to configured as scerets instead of hardcoding them.

 To push the docker images we will be using aws ecr private registries , since there are 2 we create as front end and backend respositories.These can be referred as secret variables.